spdk/spdk/doc/bdev.md

 created it cannot be separated from the persistent memory file that will be created in the specified directory.
 If the persistent memory file is not available, the compression vbdev will also not be available.

-By default the vbdev module will choose the QAT driver if the hardware and drivers are available and loaded.
-If not, it will revert to the software-only ISAL driver.
-By using the following command, the driver may be specified however this is not persistent so it must be done either upon creation or before the underlying logical volume is loaded to be honored.
-In the example below, `0` is telling the vbdev module to use QAT if available otherwise use ISAL, this is the default and if sufficient the command is not required.
-Passing a value of 1 tells the driver to use QAT and if not available then the creation or loading the vbdev should fail to create or load.
-A value of '2' as shown below tells the module to use ISAL and if for some reason it is not available, the vbdev should fail to create or load.

-`rpc.py bdev_compress_set_pmd -p 2`

 To remove a compression vbdev, use the following command which will also delete the PMEM file.
 If the logical volume is deleted the PMEM file will not be removed and the